 *Pro-tip!
 If you’ve had a recent home addition, consider installing zone-specific, ductless mini-split units.
 These compact and discrete systems offer individualized temperature control without the complexity of ductwork.

-Do climate and environmental factors impact your AC unit?
+How do climate and environmental factors affect your AC’s performance?

 A few environmental factors play a role in the life expectancy of your unit.